-Your asbestos management plan must be in writing, but it can be electronic or a paper hardcopy.
+Your asbestos management plan must be in writing, but it can be electronic or a paper hard copy.
 It must include information about:

 - the identification and location of asbestos material (for example, where any signs and labels are located) - decisions about how asbestos risks are managed and the reasons for these decisions (for example, safe work procedures and control measures) - procedures for recording incidents or emergencies involving asbestos - information about the workers who may carry out work on or near asbestos, including information about training, roles and responsibilities, and health monitoring.
-You can find out more about health monitoring in Section 8.4: Health monitoring.